CineNexa/cinenexa-extension-docs/README.md

 >**seeds**, double - no. of seeds (for torrent streams)

->**streamGroup**, String - this is used for autoplay of next episodes.
+>**streamGroup**, String - (Not yet implemented) this is used for autoplay of next episodes.
 For eg., for a given ep of a show, this can be labelled as "EXAMPLE_ADDON_360p" and if any stream of the next episode contains the same streamGroup, that stream will be chosen for autoplay implicitly

 ## Received Data